remuant/P1_AZMLND__Optimizing_a_Pipeline_in_Azure/Inspect_Data/README.md

 16. euribor3m
 17. nr.employed

-#### Job OHE as a set of binary input features which denote the original categories of the job feature:
+#### Job OHE: a set of binary input features which denote the original categories of the job feature

 18. job_admin.
 19. job_blue-collar